yeapjs/yeap/README.md

 render(<App />, document.getElementById("root"))
 ```

-It's possible, but it's not the best way to do it, you can use the method `.map` (or other method on a array) of the reactor, in internal it will use `createComputed`.
+It's possible, but it's not the best way to do it, you can use the method `.map` (or other method on a array according to usage).

 ```jsx
 import { createReactor } from "yeap/app"